goeiebook/creativelab/narrative.md

 Stay cool, Abrie.
 You can learn a lot from guys like this.

 Immediately open up the site and look deeper.
 How did Both make this thing?
 The Techno Crab mode unlocks additional tools: a pen tool, gradients, stroke control.
 But they are difficult to use.
 The anchor tool doesn't seem to work.
 The tiny vertex manipulators are aggravating.
-The play bar disappears at inconvienent times, then reappears when least expected.
+The play bar disappears at inconvienent times and reappears when least expected.
 The pen tool is terrible.
 Heavy CPU usage causes my Macbook's fan to whine.
 But apparently none of these issues held Both back.

 The [Chrome Dev Console](https://developer.chrome.com/devtools/docs/console) remembers everything you enter, including mistakes and typos.
 At first this is helpful, but soon becomes pollution.
-Annoyed, I search Chrome's menus for a remedy.
+Annoyed, I searched Chrome's menus for a remedy.
 And, as it turns out, the remedy is non-trivial.
-But in the process I stumble onto the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage, and within that is an interesting string.
+But in the process I stumbled onto the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage, and within that is an interesting string.

 ![local storage editor][localstorage]

 Pretty-printing the contents of 'boardStates' reveals a JSON data structure, with nomenclature suggesting animation.
 For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the default page.

 The 'shapes' key is where the important details are.
 Keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
 This is exciting.
-Perhaps there is a way to create an animation using tools other than those provided by the site.
+Perhaps there is a way to create an animation with tools other than those provided by the site.

 ```javascript
 {